 - The project will consist of hardware construction and firmware development and it is expected that it will take approximately 80 hours to complete. - Projects are individual assignments.
-You can help each other with concepts, but no sharing of code is allowed. - Interim deadlines for hardware construction and some software milestones will be announced as the class progresses.
+Discussing project topics is allowed, but the submissions must be unique to the team.
+Sharing of code is not allowed. - Interim deadlines for hardware construction and some software milestones will be announced as the class progresses.